ASA1976/RAP-BTL/call_test.md

 images, the number of call return addresses pushed and popped on the stack from within the object images, any instructions executed beyond the object images and any heap memory management requests.
-It should be noted that the debugger command issued was 'stepi' except when puts, the new operator and the delete operator executed where the debuger command issues was 'finish' once, then 'stepi' resumed.
+It should be noted that the debugger commands issued were 'start', then 'stepi' repeated except when puts, the new operator and the delete operator executed where the debugger command issued was 'finish' once, then 'stepi' resumed until the last command which was 'finish'.

 #### std::function Debugger Output

+This compilation unit was compiled using 'clang++ -O -o test test_extern.cpp test_stdfunction.cpp' and the debugger started using 'gdb ./test'.

 The
 ['test_stdfunction_clang++.txt'](http://github.com/ASA1976/RAP-BTL/blob/master/test_stdfunction_clang%2B%2B.txt)
-file indicates that there were a total of 201 instructions executed within the object images, 22 call return addresses pushed and popped on the stack from within the object image code, the new and delete operators were required and 2 heap allocations and deallocations each were requested.
+file indicates that there were a total of 201 instructions executed within the object images, 22 call return addresses pushed and popped on the stack from within the object image code (when incorporating the corresponding Assembly output observations), the new and delete run operators were called and 2 heap memory allocations and deallocations each were requested.

 #### ::invocation Debugger Output

+This compilation unit was compiled using 'clang++ -O -o test test_extern.cpp test_invocative.cpp' and the debugger started using 'gdb ./test'.

 The
 ['test_invocative_clang++.txt'](http://github.com/ASA1976/RAP-BTL/blob/master/test_invocative_clang%2B%2B.txt)
-file indicates that there were a total of 101 instructions executed within the object images, 17 call return addresses pushed and popped on the stack from within the object image code, that no other code was required and no heap memory use was requested.
+file indicates that there were a total of 101 instructions executed within the object images, 17 call return addresses pushed and popped on the stack from within the object image code (when incorporating the corresponding Assembly output observations), that no other code was called and no heap memory use was requested.

 ### Conclusions

 Based on the noted observations it is clear that the ::invocation implemetation did not require any heap implementation or run-time libraries.
-It is also clear that the ::invocation implementation produces much more concise instruction code on the tested platform.
+It is also clear that the ::invocation implementation produces much more concise instruction code on the tested architecture.
 The difference in instructions executed at run-time within the object images is approximately half, the difference in object image code approximately one third and the difference in object image data is approximately one tenth all favouring ::invocation over std::function +